SENKAN!

 2045: Kondo receives a report from another search plane of a sighting of two enemy "cruisers" and four destroyers heading north at 25 knots.

-15 November 1942: The Second Naval Battle of Guadalcanal:
+The Second Naval Battle of Guadalcanal:

 Ironbottom Sound off Savo Island.
 TF 64 approaches Guadalcanal on a northerly course in a line-ahead formation.
-Destroyer WALKE leads, followed by BENHAM, PRESTON and GWIN, with WASHINGTON and SOUTH DAKOTA 5,000 yards behind.
+Destroyer USS WALKE leads, followed by BENHAM, PRESTON and GWIN, with USS WASHINGTON and SOUTH DAKOTA 5,000 yards behind.

-KIRISHIMA hits SOUTH DAKOTA with a 14-inch Type 1 APC round that explodes on her aft No. 3 turret's barbette.
 SOUTH DAKOTA also takes seventeen 8-inch hits from ATAGO and TAKAO, plus five 6-inch and one 5-inch hits.
 The hits prove the worth of SOUTH DAKOTA's armor, but make a shambles of her superstructure, tear up radar and communications cables, shatter her radar plot, disable her gun directors and destroy four of her six fire-control radars.

 WASHINGTON is untouched.
 [5]

 Kondo orders Rear Admiral Tanka's reinforcement convoy to turn away (At dawn, Tanaka lands about 2,000 troops by running his four remaining transports aground on the beach near Tassafaronga).
-The attempt to tow the badly battered KIRISHIMA by NAGARA is given up.
+The attempt to tow badly battered KIRISHIMA by NAGARA is given up.

 The first battleship vs. battleship encounter in the Pacific War is over, as is Admiral Yamamoto's "decisive naval battle" for Guadalcanal.